daniel-andersen/Interactive-Tabletop-Projected-Old/README.md

 * Easy setup and content creation with plain HTML and JavaScript.
 * Detecting bricks on a tiled board.
 * Detecting simple shapes.
-Simple feed the algorithm with an image of the shape and start using the detector.
+Simply feed the algorithm with an image of the shape and start using the detector.
 * Detecting images.
-Simple feed the algorithm with an image and start using the detector.
+Simply feed the algorithm with an image and start using the detector.
 (WIP!)

 Getting up and running
 ======================